What kinds of detox should I do before a trip?

 Avoid adaptogenic herbs for at least 3 days before a mushroom trip.

-It’s quite common for those taking magic mushrooms to be on some sort of herbal or vitamin regime.
+If you're considering magic mushrooms, chances are you're health-conscious and are on some sort of herbal or vitamin regime.
 Often, these herbal tinctures and supplements contain adaptogenic plants.
-For example, chaga, reishi, maca, ashwaghanda, and tulsi are all adaptogenic herbs.
+For example, chaga, reishi, maca, ashwagandha, and tulsi are all adaptogenic herbs.
 These herbs are commonly used in health products, so make sure to stop taking them for at least 3 days before a mushroom journey.

 Adaptogens keep you cemented to the ground.
 But you really don’t want that during a magic mushroom trip.